 You may surrender Your contract for its net cash surrender value while the Insured person is living.
-You do this by sending both a written request and the contract to Our AdministrativeOffice.
+You do this by sending both a written request and the contract to Our Administrative Office.
 If You surrender Your contract or allow it to lapse during the surrender charge period, We will assess a surrender charge.
-The net cash surrender value equals the cash surrender value minus any contract debt.
-The net cash surrender value may be very low, especially during the early contract years.
-During the first 15 contract years, the cash surrender value is the contract fund minus the surrender charge.
-After 15 contract years, the cash surrender value equals the contract fund.
-We will compute the net cash surrender value as of the business day We receive Your request in good order and contract at Our Administrative Office.
+The net cash surrender value equals the cash surrender value is the contract debt.
+During the first 15 contract years, the cash surrender value equals the contract fund minus the surrender charge.
+After 15 years, the cash surrender value equals the contract fund.
+We will compute the net cash surrender value as of the date We receive Your request in good order and contract at Our Administrative Office.
 All of Your insurance coverage will end on that date.

 Completed surrender requests received in good order at Our Administrative Office before the New York Stock Exchange closes for regular trading (usually, 3:00 p.m.
 Central Time) are priced at the unit value determined at the close of that regular trading session of the New York Stock Exchange.
 If We receive Your completed surrender request in good order after the close of regular trading on the New York Stock Exchange, We will process the surrender request at the unit value determined at the close of the next regular trading session of the New York Stock Exchange.
+See "Surrendering Your Contract" on page 49.

 Surrendering Your contract may have tax consequences.
-See "TAX EFFECTS" on page 52.
+See "TAX EFFECTS" on page 55.